aenshtyn/Akan-Name/README.md

 ## Technologies Used

 Styled the website using some CSS
-Remainder was done on HTML
+The basic website was done on HTML
+The algorithim determining the name was written in JavaScript

 ## Support and contact details